Cookies, LearnGaelic and your privacy

 Essential cookies

-Essential cookies are cookies needed by the site to allow it to function.
-LearnGaelic uses three such cookies.
-If you are using cookie-blocking software we do not recommend you block these cookies.
+Essential cookies are needed by the site to allow it to function.
+LearnGaelic uses a maximum of five such cookies.
+If you are using cookie-blocking software we do not recommend you block them.

-We set what are called session-tracking cookie (JSESSIONID).
-These just let the web server know it is the same person viewing different pages within LearnGaelic, meaning it can be more efficient with what data it sends down the line to you.
+We set what is called a session-tracking cookie (JSESSIONID).
+This just lets the web server know it is the same person viewing different pages within LearnGaelic, meaning it can be more efficient with the data it sends down the line to you.

-The map of courses uses a cookie (LG_PREFERRED_LOCATION) to remember which default map view you have chosen.
+The course map uses a cookie (LG_PREFERRED_LOCATION) to remember which default map view you have chosen.
 It has no other function.

 Non-essential cookies